Maintaining Eligibility for Registration: Nursing Practice Hours

-In order to maintain eligibility for registration, the member must complete the hourly bylaw requirement of acceptable nursing activities specific to their licensure for the period of time noted immediately preceding the registration year for which renewal of registration is sought, or completed an approved re-entry program within that same period of time.
+To maintain eligibility for registration, the member must complete the hourly bylaw requirement of acceptable nursing activities specific to their licensure for the time period immediately preceding the registration year for which renewal is sought or completed an approved re-entry program within that same period of time.

 - Registered Nurse (RN) – 1125 hours in a five-year period

 - Registered Nurse with Additional Authorized Practice [RN(AAP)] – 900 hours in a three-year period

 - Nurse Practitioner (NP) – 900 hours in a three-year period